pkgxdev/pkgx/README.md

 …
 ```

-Don’t worry!
-This magic also works with [VSCode].
-And everything else too.
+Fear not, this magic works with things like [VSCode] too (we don’t believe in
+forcing your choice of tooling).

 > <details><summary><i>What is this sourcery?</i></summary>
 >